-It took more than 30 years but we have a new medication to treat hypertension.
+It took more than 30 years, but we now have a new medication to treat hypertension.
 It is called Tryvio (aprocitentan).
 Will it make a big difference in the management of high blood pressure?
 Only time will tell.
+Traditional blood pressure medications such as lisinopril, amlodipine, metoprolol, losartan and hydrochlorothiazide are inexpensive.
+But each has the potential to cause side effects in some people.
+As long as Tryvio is not prescribed to a woman who could become pregnant or someone with liver disease, the drug is quite well tolerated.
 Here is a quick rundown of the pros and cons of Tryvio.

 The Blood Pressure Problem in America: